tanishasikder/Project2/README.md

 made, etc. These are further used by the controller class to update the game.
 There are also getter methods in the MemoryGame class for the controller class to use.

+Btw I removed most of the files in the source code cuz a lot of them were exclusive to the repository the source code is from.
+The game runs fine without them